Biodiversity

 Fauna & Flora International (FFI) partnered with RER to develop its management framework and to advise on policies and practices for the biodiversity assessment, climate issues and community liaison.
 In 2015, FFI field teams began extensive surveys to compile a species inventory covering woody and non-woody plant species, and mammal, bird, reptile and amphibian species.

 The inventory covered three of the four ERCs licensed to APRIL in the Kampar peninsula by the Indonesian Ministry of Environment and Forestry, namely: PT Gemilang Cipta Nusantara, PT Sinar Mutiara Nusantara, and PT The Best One UniTimber.
-The inventory for PT Global Alam Nusantara will be carried out in the second-half of 2018.
+The inventory for PT Global Alam Nusantara will be carried out in 2020.

 This initial inventory covered 92,507 ha or approximately 70 percent of the RER area on the Kampar Peninsula.